Vanishing Point actor Barry Newman dies aged 92 - ExBulletin

 Vanishing Point actor Barry Newman dies aged 92

-American actor Barry Newman, known to many for his role in the cult 1971 action thriller Vanishing Pointis dead.
+American actor Barry Newman, known to many for his role in the 1971 cult stock whodunnit Vanishing Pointis dead.

 Newman was 92 when he died on May 11.
 As of this writing, no further information about his death is available.

-The actor played former race car driver Kowalski in the feature film directed by Richard C Sarafian.
-Although he changed careers to become a delivery driver, Newmans Vanishing Point The character returns to his fast driving habits and cruises around in a Dodge Challenger after becoming entangled in a criminal conspiracy.
+The actor played ex-racing car driver Kowalski in the feature film directed by Richard C Sarafian movie.
+Although he changed careers to become a delivery driver, Newmans Vanishing Point the character reverts to his fast driving habits and rushes into a dodge challenger after being entangled in a criminal conspiracy.

 Vanishing Point is considered an essential piece of the action genre by its fans.